Meera Mitun: As an actress

 Mitun's first acting assignment was in Gautham Vasudev Menon's Yennai Arindhaal (2015) as a friend of the character played by Trisha.
 She shot for the film in late 2014 and appeared in scenes alongside Trisha and Ajith Kumar, but her character did not make the theatrical cut.
 During 2016, she shot for a small role in Elan's unreleased fantasy film Graghanam, and for a supporting role in 8 Thottakkal (2017), which became her first film release.
 Her next appearance was in Vignesh Shivan's heist comedy Thaanaa Serndha Koottam (2018), where she portrayed a supporting role.
 The makers had approached her after seeing her first film and cast her opposite Kalaiyarasan as an angry wife.

 In 2018, Mitun revealed that she had auditioned to play Trisha's character in Karthik Subbaraj's Petta (2019) alongside Rajinikanth, and that she was also meant to feature alongside Vikram in Kamal Haasan's production Kadaram Kondan (2019).
 Ultimately, she did not feature in either film.
 Her next release was Bodhai Yeri Budhi Maari (2019), an action drama film starring debutant actors.

-In June 2019, she took part in Star Vijay's Bigg Boss Tamil programme.
+In June 2019, she took part in Star Vijay's Bigg Boss Tamil season-3 programme.
 Upon her exit, Mitun received offers to feature in Pandiraj's Namma Veettu Pillai (2019) and Agni Siragugal (2020).
 However, in the following months, she complained after her role was largely removed from the former film, and she was completely dropped from the latter film.
 She subsequently accused production studio Sun Pictures and actor Kamal Haasan for being involved in making the changes.

 Politics

 Politically, she is a supporter of Narendra Modi.
 She asked Modi to dismiss the Police officials who behaved rudely with her.
 She accused the Bhartiya Janata Party workers in India as worthless and asked him to replace them with youngsters and also asked for a personal meeting with Modi.
-She also asked Modi to dismissed the ruling AIADMK government in Tamil Nadu for failing to control the corona virus.
+She also asked Modi to dismissed the ruling AIADMK government in Tamil Nadu for failing to control the COVID-19 pandemic.
 In a tweet, she asked Modi to destroy Tamil Nadu.

 Mitun supported the Citizenship (Amendment) Act, 2019 and praised Narendra Modi.

 Mithun claimed that she was going to join a political party on 6 December 2020, the day of her birthday.
 On 8 December 2020, she claimed that she had joined a National party and is considering to join Rajinikanth's party if he officially starts it.